TryUnfurl

 Preview Image Not Showing — How to Fix og:image Not Displaying

-Your link preview appears but shows no image — or the wrong image.
-This is one of the most common link sharing problems, and it almost always has a fixable root cause.
+Your URL unfurl appears but shows no image — or the wrong image.
+This is one of the most common link-sharing problems, and it almost always has a fixable root cause.
+Nine times out of ten it's a missing og:image, a relative URL, an image that's inaccessible to crawlers, or a size below the platform's minimum.

 Fix Checklist